 By the mid-1980s, my visits to Romania had become more stressful.
 I could not obtain a research permission, so I visited on a tourist visa, sometimes with a Danish charter group going to a nearby ski resort in Brasov or to the Black Sea beaches, and then went off on my own.
 I tried to remain inconspicuous, traveling light and speaking as a Romanian.
 Visiting Andrei and Maria in their apartment at night, we talked softly.
 We did not go out anymore.
 I used the same procedure with other Romanian friends.
 I was paranoid, but as it turned out, naïve.

 In 1983 I sent a formal invitation letter to Andrei and Maria to visit me in Denmark.
 They would now have to apply for a passport, which involved extensive investigation and interrogation by the passport bureau and the security police.
 For Andrei and Maria, my invitation thus led them to have several interviews with the Romanian police and the security organs regarding their relations with me.
 Since I was not a relative, and since my name was already in their files, my invitation to them was suspicious.
 How did they know me?
 What had I asked them about the factory in the village?
-What about the factory in Brasov where Andrei worked?
+What about the factory in Brasov [sedilla under the s ]where Andrei worked?
 Did they know that I was a spy?
 Did not Andrei, an engineer in a strategic factory, understand that he was being used by me?
 Didn’t he understand that I had invited him to Denmark in order get secrets out of him?
 After some weeks, their application was rejected, and they were told not to correspond with me or meet with me if I came to Romania.

 In the summer of 1984, I returned to Romania for a brief visit.
 I had written to Andrei and Maria that I was coming during these days.
 I landed in Bucharest and took a train to Brasov and made my way to their apartment.
 But they were never at home.
 For several days, every time I went to their apartment, there was no answer.
 Their phone did not answer either.
 I figured that they must be on vacation on the Black Sea coast.
 Some years later, they explained to me that they were terrified of meeting me for fear of the police.
 Every day for that week I was in Brasov, they had gone out into the forest for a picnic in order to avoid seeing me.